MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-advanced-data-model-management.md

 ### Third-party applications and tools

 Enterprise BI teams commonly use client tools, such as Tabular Editor (depicted in the scenario diagram and described in the next topic), to help them manage centralized datasets.
-However, any dataset creator that wants to work with advanced modeling capabilities can take advantage of the methods described in this scenario.
+However, any dataset creator that wants to work with advanced modeling capabilities can take advantage of the methods described in this usage scenario.

 There are several ways to use third-party applications:

-- **Connect to a remote model by using the XMLA endpoint:** Some third-party tools can connect directly to a remote model in the Power BI service (or Analysis Services).
-When connecting to the XMLA endpoint, all [Tabular Object Model (TOM)](/analysis-services/tom/tom-pbi-datasets) operations are supported.
+- **Connect to a remote data model by using the XMLA endpoint:** Some third-party tools can connect directly to a remote data model in the Power BI service (or Analysis Services).
+Once connected to the XMLA endpoint, all [Tabular Object Model (TOM)](/analysis-services/tom/tom-pbi-datasets) operations are supported.
 This approach is the primary focus of this usage scenario.
-- **Connect to a local model in Power BI Desktop:** Some third-party tools can connect to a [local model](../transform-model/desktop-external-tools.md) that's open in Power BI Desktop (not depicted in the scenario diagram).
+- **Connect to a local data model in Power BI Desktop:** Some third-party tools can connect to a [local data model](../transform-model/desktop-external-tools.md) that's open in Power BI Desktop (not depicted in the scenario diagram).
 However, there are some [limitations](../transform-model/desktop-external-tools.md#data-modeling-limitations), and not all external tool functionality is officially supported.
 - **Connect to a template file in Power BI Desktop:** Some third-party tools distribute their functionality in a lightweight way by using a Power BI Desktop template file (.pbit) (not depicted in the scenario diagram).

 ### Tabular Editor

-For advanced data model management, [Tabular Editor](https://tabulareditor.com/) is depicted in this scenario.
+[Tabular Editor](https://tabulareditor.com/) is depicted in the scenario diagram.
 It's an open-source tool that's achieved widespread adoption by the Power BI community.
-Some advantages of managing tabular models with Tabular Editor include:
+Some advantages of managing tabular data models with Tabular Editor include:

-- **Setting up data model capabilities not supported in Power BI Desktop:** Tabular Editor provides an interface for setting up object-level security (OLS), calculation groups, perspectives, translations, and partitions.
+- **Setting up data model capabilities not supported in Power BI Desktop:** Tabular Editor provides an interface to set up object-level security (OLS), calculation groups, perspectives, translations, and partitions.
-- **Support for concurrent model development:** Certain Microsoft model development tools (such as SSDT) store the entire model definition in a *Model.bim* file.
-This single file makes it difficult for a team of developers to work together on a single model.
+- **Support for concurrent model development:** Microsoft data model development tools, such as SSDT, store the entire data model definition in a *Model.bim* file.
+This single file can make it difficult for a team of developers to work together on a single data model.
 Tabular Editor has a feature called *Folder serialization*.
-Folder serialization deconstructs the Model.bim file into separate object-specific files in an organized folder structure.
-Different data modelers can then work on different files without overwriting each other's efforts.
+Folder serialization deconstructs the Model.bim file into separate object-specific files within an organized folder structure.
+Different data modelers can then work on different files with less risk of overwriting each other's efforts.
-- **Integration with source control:** Folder serialization allows source control system to easily detect model changes, making source merging and conflict resolution easier to do.
+- **Integration with source control:** Folder serialization allows source control system to easily detect data model changes, making source merges and conflict resolution easier to do.
 - **Improved data model quality and design:** Tabular Editor integrates with [Best Practices Analyzer (BPA)](https://powerbi.microsoft.com/blog/best-practice-rules-to-improve-your-models-performance/).
-BPA helps data modelers with a set of customizable rules that can improve the quality, consistency, and performance of models.
+BPA helps data modelers with a set of customizable rules that can improve the quality, consistency, and performance of data models.
 You can download a set of best practice rules (provided by Microsoft) from [GitHub](https://github.com/microsoft/Analysis-Services/tree/master/BestPracticeRules).
-- **Increased productivity when developing data models:** The Tabular Editor interface makes it well-suited for performing batch edits, debugging, and viewing model dependencies.
+- **Increased productivity when developing data models:** The Tabular Editor interface makes it well-suited for performing batch edits, debugging, and viewing data model dependencies.
 Tabular Editor is different from Power BI Desktop in that it works in *disconnected mode*.
-You can make model changes in disconnected mode and commit them as a batch of updates.
-Work this way allows for faster development and validation, especially for experienced data modelers.
+You can make data model changes in disconnected mode and commit them as a batch of edits.
+Working this way allows for faster development and validation, especially for experienced data modelers.
 It's also possible to create C# scripts and save them as macros.
-These scripts can help improve the efficiency of managing and synchronizing multiple data models.
+These scripts can help you to improve the efficiency of managing and synchronizing multiple data models.

 ### XMLA endpoint

-The XMLA endpoint uses the XMLA protocol to expose all features of a tabular model, including some [data modeling operations](../transform-model/desktop-external-tools.md#data-modeling-operations) that aren't supported by Power BI Desktop.
+The XMLA endpoint uses the XMLA protocol to expose all features of a tabular data model, including some [data modeling operations](../transform-model/desktop-external-tools.md#data-modeling-operations) that aren't supported by Power BI Desktop.
 You can use the [TOM API](/analysis-services/tom/tom-pbi-datasets) to make programmatic changes to a data model.

 The XMLA endpoint also provides connectivity.
-For an XMLA endpoint to be available, you must publish the dataset to a workspace that has its license mode set to **Premium per user**, **Premium per capacity**, or **Embedded**.
+You can only connect to a dataset when the workspace that has its license mode set to **Premium per user**, **Premium per capacity**, or **Embedded**.
 Once a connection is made, an XMLA-compliant tool can operate on the data model in two ways:

-- **Write data and metadata:** Read/write usage of the XMLA endpoint allows for:
+- **Write data and metadata:** Read/write use of the XMLA endpoint allows for:
-  - Data modeling capabilities that aren't supported by Power BI Desktop.
-Examples include OLS, calculation groups, perspectives, translations, and partition management.
+  - Data modeling capabilities that aren't supported by Power BI Desktop, like OLS, calculation groups, perspectives, translations, and partition management.
   - More complex deployments.
-For example, a partial deployment or a metadata-only deployment to publish only a single new measure.
+For example, a partial deployment or a metadata-only deployment that publishes only a single new measure.
   - Asynchronous [dataset refresh](../admin/service-premium-connect-tools.md#dataset-refresh).
-For example, refreshing a single table or a single partition.
+For example, refreshing a single table or partition.
-- **Read data and metadata:** Read-only usage of the XMLA endpoint is useful for:
+- **Read data and metadata:** Read-only use of the XMLA endpoint allows for:
   - Monitoring, debugging, and tracing datasets and queries.
-  - Allowing third-party data visualization tools to visualize data sourced from a shared dataset.
+  - Allowing third-party data reporting tools to visualize data sourced from a shared dataset.
 This technique is a great way to extend the benefits and investments in [managed self-service BI](powerbi-implementation-planning-usage-scenario-managed-self-service-bi.md).

 > [!WARNING]
-> Once you modify or deploy a dataset by using the XMLA endpoint, you can no longer download it from the Power BI service as a Power BI Desktop file (.pbix).
+> Once you modify or publish a dataset by using the XMLA endpoint, you can no longer download it from the Power BI service as a Power BI Desktop file.

 ### XMLA settings per capacity

-Each Power BI Premium and Power BI Embedded capacity has a setting to control whether the XMLA endpoint is read-only, read/write, or off.
+Each Power BI Premium capacity and Power BI Embedded capacity has a setting to control whether the XMLA endpoint is read-only, read/write, or off.
 This setting is also available for all Premium Per User workspaces in the Power BI tenant.
-[Read/write XMLA access must be enabled](../admin/service-premium-connect-tools.md#enable-xmla-read-write) for each capacity that contains datasets that are to be managed by a tool other than Power BI Desktop.
+[Read/write XMLA access must be enabled](../admin/service-premium-connect-tools.md#enable-xmla-read-write) for each capacity that contains datasets that you want to manage with a tool other than Power BI Desktop.

 > [!TIP]
 > The XMLA endpoint setting (read/write, read-only, or off) applies to all workspaces and datasets assigned to a particular capacity.
-You may choose to set up multiple capacities to decentralize and/or customize how content is managed for each capacity.
+You can set up multiple capacities to decentralize and/or customize how content is managed for each capacity.

 ### XMLA tenant setting

-In addition to the XMLA endpoint settings (described previously), a Power BI administrator must use the tenant settings to [allow XMLA endpoints and Analyze in Excel with on-premises datasets](../admin/service-premium-connect-tools.md#security).
-When enabled, it permits all users, or specific security groups, to use XMLA endpoint functionality.
+In addition to the XMLA endpoint settings, a Power BI administrator must use the tenant settings to [allow XMLA endpoints and Analyze in Excel with on-premises datasets](../admin/service-premium-connect-tools.md#security).
+When enabled, you can allow all users, or specific security groups, to use XMLA endpoint functionality.

 > [!NOTE]
 > All standard security and data protection features still apply to specify which users can view and/or edit content.

 ### Third-party tools

-Power BI Desktop alone can handle the end-to-end needs for most self-service content creators.
-However, third-party tools offer other enterprise features and workflows.
+Power BI Desktop can handle the end-to-end needs for most self-service content creators.
+However, third-party tools offer other enterprise features and functionality.
 For this reason, third-party tools, such as [Tabular Editor](https://tabulareditor.com/), have become prevalent in the Power BI community, especially for advanced content creators, developers, and IT professionals.

 > [!TIP]
 > This [blog post](https://powerbi.microsoft.com/blog/community-tools-for-enterprise-powerbi-and-analysisservices/) describes how third-party tools allow the Power BI product team to reevaluate their development priorities, increase the reach of the Power BI platform, and satisfy more advanced and diverse requests from the user community.